Could you benefit from epilepsy glasses?

 There are two broad types of photosensitive epilepsy glasses:

-While glasses for epilepsy might help some people, it’s important to be aware that they won’t help everyone.
+While glasses for epilepsy might help some people with photosensitive epilepsy, it’s important to be aware that they don’t help everyone.
+If you’re interested in getting epilepsy glasses, speak to your doctor.

 Suggested: How to use your smartphone safely if you have epilepsy

-Pros and cons of seizure glasses:
+Advantages and limitations of seizure glasses:

 Here are some of the benefits and drawbacks of epilepsy glasses: